Fuechschen/dubbot/README.md

 # dubbot
 Prototype of an bot for dubtrack

+## IMPORTANT

+With this commit, bubbot does not longer require dubtrackapi (and phantomjs) since it's runned with DubAPI by anjanms.
+Be sure to run ```npm install``` before you start it after updating!

 ### Functionality

 Since this is currently only a prototype, there aren't much features now, but they will be added soon when a full documented api dubtrack is out.
 Currently, the bot is capable of blacklisting and skipping songs.